RyanBram/RPGMDynamicActions/Dynamic Motion/README.md

   - Template definition list (separate window)
   - Other functions, etc. (separate window)
 - Sample technique
+  - Sample technique - 1 (separate window)
-  - Sample technique ① (separate window)
+  - Sample technique - 2 (separate window)
-  - Sample technique ② (separate window)
+  - Sample technique - bow (separate window)
-  - Sample technique (bow) (separate window)
+  - Sample technique - magic (separate window)
-  - Sample technique (magic) (separate window)
+  - Sample technique - cooperative skill (separate window)
-  - Sample technique (combination technique) (separate window)
+  - Sample technique - combination with other plugin (separate window)
-  - Sample technique (external cooperation) (separate window)
+  - Sample technique - DynamicAnimation & DynamicMotion on map (separate window)
 ## About competition ver1.04

 From ver1.04, you can change the display priority .
 However, this feature has a large impact and can be turned off in the event of conflicts or other issues.

 For example, "YEP_BattleEngineCore" has a similar function.
-If there is a conflict, it is safer to turn off the function and leave it to that.
+If there is a conflict, it is safer to turn off the function and leave it as is.

 ## Change log